andrijun0406/csc-lab-mslab-azurestackhci23h2/README.md

 ### Known Issues

-1. The deployment stops when there is error related to validate ATC service.
+*1. The deployment stops when there is error related to validate ATC service.*

 The Network ATC seems to be allowing untagged vlan in storage adapter and since the default DHCP client is enabled it picks up DHCP address from native vlan 0 (untagged) which is used by Management traffic.
 Test-Cluster then failed because the subnet are wrong it should be storage subnet but instead using management subnet from DHCP.